mexbeb/qlcplus_magicq_visualizer/README.md

 # QLC+ 4.12.6 and MagicQ 3D Visualizer via ArtNet on the same Wi-Fi network

-## A guide on how to control your fixtures with QLC+ 4 and use the MagicQ built-in visualizer
+## A guide on how to use QLC+ 4 with the MagicQ built-in visualizer

 ### Software used: